 Flying among the stars: Purdue University professor using virtual reality to teach astronomy

 Note to journalists: For a copy of the paper, please contact Brittany Steff, Purdue News Service, at firstname.lastname@example.org or 765-494-7833.
 A video and photos are available via Google Drive.
 Journalists visiting campus should follow visitor health guidelines.

 WEST LAFAYETTE, Ind. — A professor at Purdue University is teaching his students astronomy by letting them touch the stars.
-Danny Milisavljevic, assistant professor of physics and astronomy, is using innovative new technology for his students to use virtual reality headsets to explore space.
+Danny Milisavljevic, assistant professor of physics and astronomy in the College of Science, is using innovative new technology for his students to use virtual reality headsets to explore space.

 The first technology of its kind to allow connection by students in different locations — rather than on the same Wi-Fi network — the headsets are also based on lightweight, relatively inexpensive and commercially available hardware.
 The technology was used for the first time last month in his Intermediate Astronomy II class.

 The virtual reality environment allows students to fly through and around astronomical objects including stars and supernovae, and manipulate them to observe how they have changed over time, something that is possible thanks to enormous quantities of rich 3D modeling information and analyses.
 The system emphasizes scientific fidelity, giving a clear and accurate depiction of datasets.
 Similar systems eventually could allow students to study other topics including looking at microscopic or cellular data, anatomy, geospatial terrains, historical locations or even complex animated machinery.
 A video is available on YouTube.

 Other companies and institutions have used virtual reality in a similar way before, but Milisavljevic’s solution is more scalable and less expensive — costing hundreds of dollars per unit rather than thousands — and drastically improves accessibility, allowing students to collaborate from anywhere on the globe with Wi-Fi.